-Within four months after the proposed Act's effective date, the Attorney General would have to develop and offer a training program for application assistants and victim advocates to obtain certification under the Act.
+The Attorney General would have to develop and offer a training program for application assistants and victim advocates to obtain certification under the Act.
 The Attorney General would have to certify a person applying for certification as an application assistant or victim advocate under the proposed Act if he or she had completed the training program.
-Within 180 days after the Act's effective date, the Attorney General would have include on the Department's website the names and contact information of the application assistants and victim advocates.
+The Attorney General would have include on the Department's website the names and contact information of the application assistants and victim advocates.